izouazou/End-to-End-MLOps-Developer-Salary-Predictions/README.md

 Our goal is to build a robust machine learning model that predicts developer salaries by leveraging the characteristics of the survey dataset.
 This end-to-end machine learning operations (MLOps) solution includes data preprocessing, model training, deployment, and continuous monitoring to ensure a seamless workflow for predicting and updating salary predictions.
 #### Key Features

 - **Exploratory Data Analysis (EDA)**: Dive into the survey data to unearth patterns and trends, providing a comprehensive exploration of the developer community.
-Check EDA [Check EDA](https://github.com/izouazou/Data-Projects)
+[Check EDA](https://github.com/izouazou/Data-Projects)
 - **Model Trainer**: Construct a robust and effective machine learning model by leveraging various features to predict developer salaries.
-Check Model Trainer [Check Model Trainer](https://github.com/izouazou/Data-Projects)
+[Check Model Trainer](https://github.com/izouazou/Data-Projects)
 - **MLOps Implementation**: Showcase the end-to-end MLOps pipeline, from model development to deployment and monitoring.